zhaojanelle/portfolio-site/_projects/02-first-day-kit.md

 <div class="grid push project-text">
   <div class="unit xs-1 s-1 m-3-4 push">
     <h3>Overview</h3>
     <p class="pad-r">First Day Kit is an app that enables companies to create a resource centre for employees on their first day of work.
-As the team lead for this project, I was responsible for choosing the art direction, designing the logo, creating the illustrations, and designing the UX.</p>
+I was the team lead for this project and was responsible for designing the logo, creating the illustrations, and designing the User Interface for the app.</p>
   </div>
   <aside class="unit xs-1 s-1 m-1-4 push">
     <h3>Services</h3>